Lockheed Martin achieved this using • SAS® AI solutions • SAS® Visual Analytics • SAS® Visual Statistics on SAS® Viya®

 Isbill is especially pleased with the security of the IoT solution that offers a “disconnected edge” option for ground crews who work on secure laptops not connected to data in the cloud.
 “The crew can gather information, run SAS Event Stream Processing in real time, do the analytics as they’re flying, and then we can securely send that back through the military’s 5G communications to keep that data secure,” Isbill said.

 on each C-130J

-One recent project showed promising insights pertaining to the application of intelligent diagnostics related to spare parts optimization.
-Lockheed Martin worked with one of its largest C-130J operators to track 20 aircraft and 50 parts over three months.
-Using its predictive maintenance models, Lockheed Martin saved the customer 1,400 hours of downtime – 1,400 hours that could now be used as flying time in support of mission requirements.
+Lockheed Martin further reduces downtime by applying survival analysis to a broad family of line replaceable units for spare parts optimization.
+Taking the correct set of spare parts (commonly known as a packup kit) on a deployment is crucial.
+For example, the company worked with one of its largest C-130J operators to track 20 aircraft and 50 parts over six months.
+Its predictive maintenance models forecasted a 2,000-hour reduction in downtime – 2,000 hours that could be used as flying time in support of mission requirements.

 “That’s a 2.6% increase in mission-capability rate,” Isbill said.
 “That might not sound like a lot, but moving the needle on mission-capability rate is usually done in increments of 0.1 or 0.2%.”

 Optimizing part supplies improves readiness of spares for existing customers as well as how the company sells spares to new customers and deploys parts around the world for faster distribution.